rfscholte/lessLogging/README.md

 Your application logging is useful at runtime, most likely not during buildtime.
 While testing your code as part of the build, the code is in a runtime-state, however you shouldn't care about the logging at that time, as you're not testing the logging-framework, right?

-In this paragraph I use SLF4J as the API to the actual logging framework, unless I'm using JDK specific output features.
+In this paragraph I use SLF4J as the API to the actual logging framework where possible.
 SLJF4J is currently one of the most used logging APIs and it will make the examples look similar, making it easier to understand the solution.

 ### System.out